inutano/presentation/slides/2021-2022/Tsukuba_Bioinfo_Assembly/slides.md

 # Describe your product, always

-- Write first then implement
+- Write first, then implement
 - Write during the implementation
 - Write after the implementation
 - Write